about

 research interests

 My primary research areas are case systems and Urdu syntax.
 Other research interests include decomposition of the verbal domain, word order, and South Asian linguistics.
+Something I am particularly excited about at the moment is micro-variation between Hindi and Urdu, two near-identical languages which are often lumped together in syntactic theory.

 education